mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/limitations/index.md

 ## Scaling Out

-Minio does not support horizontal scaling i.e., if minio cluster has started with eight minio servers then ninth minio server cannot be added to the minio cluster.
+Minio does not support horizontal scaling i.e., if Minio cluster has started with eight Minio servers then ninth Minio server cannot be added to the Minio cluster.

 ## Disk Changes